If you’re in the FinTech space, this article will show you how to generate 10-15 qualified leads per week using nothing but LinkedIn.

 Tip 2: Don’t be a pushy salesperson

-One of the fastest ways to put a prospect off you is by pushing your sale.
+One of the fastest ways to put a prospect off is by pushing your sale.
 DO NOT DO THIS.

 Salesbread always follows the 90/10 rule.
 What does this mean?
 It means talking about yourself only 10% of the time for context and talking about the prospect 90% of the time.